antonpichka/library_architecture_mvvm_modify/package/README.md

 ## Documentation

-- In general, I will try to describe the architecture in detail (Modification of MVVM).
-But before reading the documentation, please read the entire example
+- But before reading the documentation, please read the entire example

 ### General Rules